collective/sc.recipe.staticresources/README.rst

      ],
    );

-This way is possible to inherit a good configuration of all addons in the current version.
-Of course you can modify the generated object the way you need in your addon, but for most of the themes and addons used by this package the configuration becomes a lot easier (the idea behind it is the same we know in buildout when extend configuration).
+This way it's possible to inherit a configuration of all dependencies in the current version.

-Our bob template generates these configuration when first run the recipe, needind just to fine tuning with our needs.
+Our mrbob template generates this configuration when the recipe is run for the first time.
+You can modify it to fit your needs, but for most themes and add-ons these defaults are a good starting point (something similar to Buildout's extend configuration).

 Usage
 -----